 - Garnish: Thai Sweet Chili Sauce for dipping (available at most supermarkets)

 Using a knife, cut open the calamari tubes so that they lie flat.

 Rinse the calamari and place on a tea towel or absorbent paper.
 Pat them dry.
 Dry them as well as possible, otherwise, the spice mixture won't stick.

 Cut the calamari lengthwise into strips (approx. 1 inch wide), and place in a mixing bowl.

 Drizzle the oil over the calamari and stir, ensuring all surfaces are covered.
 Mix the dry spices together in a cup or small bowl, then sprinkle over the oiled calamari.

 Toss until all the calamari strips are coated in the spices.
 Set aside to marinate while you heat up the grill.

-Lightly brush your grill with oil, then cook the calamari until edges curl up (some strips may curl completely into a circle) - this only takes 2-3 minutes per side, depending on the heat of your grill.
+Lightly brush your grill with oil, then cook the calamari until edges curl up (some strips may curl completely into a circle)—this only takes 2 to 3 minutes per side, depending on the heat of your grill.